 Other Things to Do in Oamaru

-There are a couple of breweries, a whisky distillery and a cheese factory in Oamaru.
+There are a couple of breweries, a whiskey distillery and a cheese factory in Oamaru.
 If you’re into factory tours / tastings you should check them out.
-You could also visit the botanic gardens or do some second hand shopping in town.
+You could also visit the Oamaru Farmers Market on Sundays, the Oamaru Botanic Gardens or do some second hand shopping in town.

 Where to Stay in Oamaru?